1L Curriculum

 Introduction to Law

-The first week of law school constitutes a basic introduction to the concepts of the law, the historical roots of common law and equity, the precedent system in its practical operation, the modes of reasoning used by courts and attorneys, and the fundamentals of statutory interpretation.
+This course, held during the first week of law school, constitutes a basic introduction to the concepts of the law, the historical roots of common law and equity, the precedent system in its practical operation, the modes of reasoning used by courts and attorneys, and the fundamentals of statutory interpretation.

 Civil Procedure

-A study of civil actions focusing on the methods used by federal and state courts to resolve civil disputes.
+This course examines civil litigation processes, focusing on the methods used by federal and state courts to resolve civil disputes.

 Constitutional Law I

-Learn the principles, doctrines, and controversies regarding the basic structure and division of powers in the U.S. government.
+This course explores the principles, doctrines, and controversies relating to the structure of the U.S. government and the division of powers.

 Contracts

-This course examines the sorts of promises that are enforced and the nature of protection given promissory obligations in both commercial and noncommercial transactions.
+This course analyzes the formation and enforcement of promises, as well as the legal protections afforded to promissory obligations in both commercial and noncommercial transactions.

 Criminal Law

-This course studies the bases and limits of criminal liability.
+This course examines the bases and limits of criminal liability.
 It covers the constitutional, statutory and case law rules that define, limit and provide defenses to individual liability for the major criminal offenses.

 Property

-Study the doctrines and concepts of property law with primary emphasis on real property.
+This course surveys the doctrines and principles of property law, with an emphasis on real property.
 Course topics include the estates in land system, the landlord-tenant relationship, conveyancing and private and public land use control.

 Torts